Installation and customization

 OK

 The tests also ensure that as much APSW code as possible is executed including alternate paths through the code.
 95.5% of the APSW code is executed by the tests.
-If you checkout the APSW source then there is a script tools/coverage.sh that enables extra code that deliberately induces extra conditions such as memory allocation failures, SQLite returning undocumented error codes etc. That brings coverage up to 99.6% of the code.
+In the source, there is a script that enables extra code that deliberately induces extra conditions such as memory allocation failures, SQLite returning error codes, Python APIs erroring etc. That brings coverage up to 99.6% of the code.

 In short both SQLite and APSW have a lot of testing!